 To create a set of meaningful values that not only embodied our current culture, but were also aspirational, helping to create the future we wanted, we embarked on a series of ‘values conversations’ across the Port.
 No stone was left unturned, and everyone had a voice in creating our new values.
 We were delighted to learn that the CIPD judges praised the way we approached the creation of our values and commented on how we really listened to the experiences of our colleagues on the ground.

 Over several months we created a set of truly unique values.
 These went through many iterations, with the final set being a great fit for our culture.
-You can see our values here, including our visualisations, which were one of the innovative ways we embedded our values.
+You can see our purpose and values, including our visualisations, which were one of the innovative ways we embedded our values.

 The CIPD judges said our values were easy to understand, relatable and spoke the language of our colleagues.
 They felt there was strong evidence, good process and rigour applied.
 We were delighted they recognised the quality time we had invested to ensure our values were right.